 to Type Ia Supernovae.
 I have also worked in the area of

 a focus on observations and techniques.

-I am the chair of the Local Organising Committee and a member of
+I was the chair of the Local Organising Committee (LOC) and a

 Astronomy and Space Science (EWASS) and RAS National Astronomy Meeting

 (NAM) in Liverpool 2018 - the largest Astronomy meeting ever held

 in the UK!
 I am continuing in an advisory role for the EWASS 2019 LOC.
 In

 Higher Education Research Project of the Year (STEM) Award,